 The Methods Lab has been both producing exhibition installations on the campus and off-site, in other galleries and museums.
 But also off-site in historically consecrated institutions, such as cathedrals and Westminster.

-As the walls of the academy become corporatized and subject to controls of branded, we claw on to intellectual in-put of scholarship by exhibiting in different modes on the walls of the academy.
+As the walls of the academy become corporatized and subject to controls of branded, we claw on to the intellectual input of scholarship by exhibiting in different modes on the walls of the academy.
 The Methods Lab has exhibited several exhibitions in the long Kingsway Corridor of the Richard Hoggart Building.
 The corridor is a passageway to the coming and going of academic life.
 Working against the grain of the short time frame of gallery exhibitions we install each exhibition for at least two academic terms.
 Students and staff live with the exhibition across the academic year.
-Happenstance encounters occur as students wait in the corridor for lectures to begin week in and week out.
+Happenstance encounters occur as students wait in the corridor for lectures to begin a week in and week out.
 Staff and students start to teach with the exhibition as it becomes a part of the architecture of academic life.
 There is no need to strategise with pre-planned fixed learning objectives.
 The duration of the exhibition also goes against the grain of the academic conference format for exhibitions.
-As an add-on they are forced into awkward zones.
-With very little respect for duration there has even been a turn towards pop-up exhibitions at international conferences.
+As an add-on, they are forced into awkward zones.
+With very little respect for the duration, there has even been a turn towards pop-up exhibitions at international conferences.
 So you undertake all the labour just to, and only then if you are the lucky chosen one, to exhibit your piece for one day.
-The limited forms for what counts as an installation more often than not only extends to poster exhibits pinned on to free standing cloth backed boards.
+The limited forms for what counts as an installation more often than not only extends to poster exhibits pinned on to freestanding cloth-backed boards.

 Migrating Dreams and Nightmares (2016-17), which took John Berger and Jean Mohr’s classic text ‘A Seventh Man’ as resource material.
 The artist Antoinette Brown re-materialised the text and images of Mohr and Berger by re-working them in chalk and drawings, wire and letters, mirrors and periscopes.
 In an off-site interlinked installation at the Stuart Hall library, Alia Syed has developed a new film.